BPM Guide (Part 7): Managing Evolving Processes in Real Time

 - "My new hire starts tomorrow, I'll just call down to the help desk and see if they can get me a workstation and account access asap, oh, and have someone come up to train them on all that IT stuff right after their HR new employee orientation tomorrow afternoon."

-In addition, verbal approvals and ad hoc decision-making that are hidden in lengthy email threads result in an inability to analyze what has happened and design effective ways to deal with non-routine situations in the future.
+In addition, verbal approvals and ad hoc decision-making that are hidden in lengthy email threads results in an inability to analyze what has happened and design effective ways to deal with non-routine situations in the future.
 The verbal and email workflows exist to fill what Oracle describes as process whitespaces, the work that gets down outside the large enterprise systems like CRM and ERP.
 The best way to fill these whitespaces is to add a cloud-based BPM tool that can be implemented quickly and configured (and reconfigured) easily.

 A Gartner report from an annual BPM summit summed it up perfectly: